Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 How to Recognize Your Own Stress Response

-Think about the last time you felt really anxious or upset.
+Think about the last time you felt really anxious or overwhelmed.
 Did you:

 • Get angry or lash out?
 (Fight)

-You might notice you have one main response, but different situations can trigger different ones.
+You may notice you lean toward one main response—but different situations can trigger different ones.

 Woman enjoying a peaceful winter morning outdoors after learning to manage fight flight freeze fawn stress responses after virtual therapy in Chicago